Debt-trap diplomacy: Laos

 According to the World Bank, by the end of 2021, Laos's public debt had skyrocketed to 88% of gross domestic product, with Chinese creditors accounting for a 47% share of foreign debt.
 In addition, Laos owes 11% of its debt to China from bilateral loans.
 The firing of Bank of the Lao P.D.R.
 Governor Sonexay Sitphaxay in June 2022 hints at the economic crisis and panic.

 According to Brahma Chellaney, China has taken effective control of Laos's electricity grid and, by extension, its water resources.
 Given the small size of Laos's economy with just seven million citizens, he finds China being able to exert enormous power over its resources.

+In October 2023, a senior economist at Singapore's ISEAS–Yusof Ishak Institute was quoted as saying that Laos was in "the definition of a debt trap," with the government starting to borrow from domestic lenders to repay China.
+He also emphasised that Laos believed that the Chinese Government "will not let another socialist country fail" and hence repeatedly eschewed help from other international lenders in favor of Beijing.

+Lao president Thongloun Sisoulith commented on Laos's large external debt, saying:

 Tajikistan

 By 2008, the People's Republic of China surpassed Tajikistan's other creditors in outstanding loans; by the following year, 77 percent of Tajikistan's total loan portfolio consisted of Chinese loans.
 In 2011, Tajikistan's parliament agreed to cede approximately 1000 km2 of land to China in exchange for waiving an outstanding debt amounting to hundreds of millions of dollars.

-Tajikistan's 2018 debts to foreign creditors ("external debt") was estimated at $2.9 billion, of which $1.2 billion is owed to the Exim (Export-Import) Bank of China.
+Tajikistan's 2018 debts to foreign creditors ("external debt") were estimated at $2.9 billion, of which $1.2 billion is owed to China Exim.
 That year, reports indicated that Xinjiang-based TBEA was granted gold-mine concessions in remuneration for TBEA costs to build a 400-megawatt power plant in Dushanbe.
 At the end of 2020, Tajikistan's total external debt neared $3.1 billion; of this, $1.12 billion (about 37 percent of the total) was owed to the Exim Bank of China.